The Best Podcast Mic

 If you’re looking for the best microphone for podcasts, search no further for the Shure SM7B has arrived.
 This podcasting mic is specifically built for vocal recording and delivers superior sound quality.
 It’s one of the most popular and recognizable podcasting microphones around with the way it handles the human voice.

 Based on Shure’s SM7 microphone, the modern SM7B’s key features allow vocals to pop with a well-rounded sound.
-The SM7B is definitely the gold standard microphone for podcasters and arguably one of the best podcast mics in the market.
+The SM7B is definitely the gold standard microphone for podcasters and arguably one of the most highly regarded podcast mics in the market.